 I’m a big fan of vegetables and I enjoy eating them in many ways!
-There are days I enjoy it as a salad, other days that I prefer them on the barbecue grill, boiled or stir-fried, but lately I’ve been really appreciating them as a steamed dish!
+There are days I enjoy it as a salad, other days that I prefer them on the barbecue grill, boiled or stir-fried, but lately I’ve been really appreciating them with this Japanese steamed veggies recipe!

 You could also very easily swap out any of the vegetables listed below with your favorites and adjust it to your own low-carb/keto regiment.
 Most any steamed vegetables will really pair well with the sauce!

-So next time you’re looking for a vegetable dish and wanna try something new, give this easy and delicious dish a try!
+So next time you’re looking for a veggie dish and wanna try something new, this Japanese steamed veggies dish has your number on it!

 The low-carb/keto meter (carb count) for this dish would depend on what vegetables you consume.
 If you’re aiming to go as low as possible, skip the gobo and tomatoes.
 If you’re low carb, then enjoy as shown.

 Just as a guideline, here are the cooking times for different types of vegetables: root vegetable 9 minutes, hard green vegetables 6 minutes, soft leafy vegetables 3 minutes.

 Even though this recipe is called Japanese steamed veggies, it’s going to taste like, steamed vegetables but the sauce….the sauce is where it’s at!
 It’s just this savory bowl of goodness that I can’t describe.

 It pretty much combines the essential ingredients used in Japanese cooking into 1 sauce, so it’s like a powerful complex taste profile of everything in Japanese cuisine.

 There is quite a shopping list to make this sauce.
 If you live near an Asian market, you should be able to swipe everything up but if you don’t, you can check out the links to the products on Amazon.